Aliases for UBR1 Gene

 GeneCards Summary for UBR1 Gene

 UBR1 (Ubiquitin Protein Ligase E3 Component N-Recognin 1) is a Protein Coding gene.
-Diseases associated with UBR1 include urethral obstruction and johanson-blizzard syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and leucine binding.
+Diseases associated with UBR1 include johanson-blizzard syndrome and urethral obstruction sequence.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
+GO annotations related to this gene include ligase activity and leucine binding.
 An important paralog of this gene is UBR3.

 UniProtKB/Swiss-Prot for UBR1 Gene